-Upon proposal by the management and Board of the Company, on April 2, 2019, the shareholders' meeting has appointed Ernst & Young S.p.A. as the Company's independent auditors in relation to the audit of the Company's financial statements for the three financial years until December 31, 2021.
-The recommendation by the Company's management and Board, who had asked alternative audit companies to provide offers for a 3-year period (as foreseen by Italian law) of collaboration was based on the high quality of the audit team proposed by E&Y, its audit experience in the pharmaceutical industry, the capability to support international projects and the financial terms offered for the work expected to be done for Newron.
+Upon proposal by the management and Board of the Company, on April 2, 2019, the shareholders' meeting has appointed EY S.p.A. as the Company's independent auditors in relation to the audit of the Company's financial statements for the three financial years until December 31, 2021.
+The recommendation by the Company's management and Board, who had asked alternative audit companies to provide offers for a 3-year period (as foreseen by Italian law) of collaboration was based on the high quality of the audit team proposed by EY, its audit experience in the pharmaceutical industry, the capability to support international projects and the financial terms offered for the work expected to be done for Newron.

 The auditor in charge, starting with the review of the Half Year Report 2016, is Paolo Zocchi: he will stay in charge until the approval of the financial statements dated December 31, 2021.
-Ernst & Young will receive an expected fee of thousands EUR 108(2018: EUR 107) exclusively due to the audit of the Company's Italian GAAP Financial Statements, the financial statements of the subsidiaries under the local GAAP standards, and the Group's consolidated IFRS Financial Statements.
-Further fees of thousands EUR 295 (2018: EUR 23) were charged by Ernst & Young for other audit-related services, among them the audit procedures on royalty revenues received in 2019 and the services related to the assessment for a potential double listing.
+EY will receive an expected fee of about thousands EUR 105 (2019: EUR 108) exclusively due to the audit of the Company's Italian GAAP Financial Statements, the financial statements of the subsidiaries under the local GAAP standards, and the Group's consolidated IFRS Financial Statements.
+Further fees of thousands EUR 36 (2019: EUR 295) were charged by EY for the audit procedures on royalty revenues received in 2020 and the activities related to the R&D Tax Credit official reports.